civier/tree2dir/README.md

          The symbolic link name is identical to path, with "/" replaced with "_".

-         When using rsync subsequently: use the --copy-links options to instruct rsync to copy the files the symbolic links are pointing to rather than the symbolic links themselves.
+         When using rsync subsequently: use the --copy-links options to instruct rsync to copy the files the symbolic links are pointing to rather than the symbolic links themselves (for other approaches, see the --files-from and -vv options for rsync)

 AUTHOR:   Oren Civier